5w1555/sanitor_project/README.md

 # Sanitor

 Sanitor is a static analyzer for Python codebases.
 Not a linter, not a style cop — just a tool that stares at your code and returns any structural issues.

-It focuses on using AST, giving you a report in seconds of the most pressing strctural issues in your codebase.
+It focuses on using AST, giving you a report in seconds of the most pressing structural issues in your codebase.

 ---